Bondi Beach: Bondi Icebergs

 The Bondi Icebergs Swimming Club origin dates back to 1929 and owes its origins to the desire of a band of dedicated local lifesavers who wished to maintain their fitness during the winter months.
 They formed the Bondi Icebergs Winter Swimming Club, drew up a constitution, and elected office bearers.
 Included in the constitution was a rule that to maintain membership it was mandatory that swimmers compete on three Sundays out of four each month for five years.

-Bondi Skate Park
+Bondi Skate Park AUZ

 The Bondi Skate Park opened to the public in 1991 with only two skate ramps.
 In 2004, the council sought consultation with the skating community for input on how best to upgrade the site.
 The end result was the construction of a bowl with a 12 ft deep end and a 5 ft shallow end, rated 4 out of 5 stars by Skateboard Australia.
 The bowl was designed by Chad Ford and built by the company Zalem.
-The park has been hosting BOWL-A-RAMA, an international skating competition, since 2004;.
+The park has been hosting BOWL-A-RAMA, an international skating competition, since 2004.